-What Kind of Music Do You Call This Jazz, blues, soul and the trap of color Stefano Zenni A book which calls into question the categories often linked to jazz and Afro-American music.
-"Black" music, "white jazz", coloured singers who possess the meaning of "soul", swing as a natural aptitude of black Americans: what is the basis of expressions like these, often repeated uncritically by the public and by specialists of the sector?
-If we look more beyond the myth of black music", the history of music and scientific research reveal a much black music, the history of music and scientific research reveal a much black music, the history of music and scientific research reveal a much black music, the history of music and scientific research reveal a much black music, and scientific research reveal a much black music, the history of music and scientific research reveal a much black music, and scientific research reveal a much black music music From one of the most serious and well-prepared Italian musicologists, a book which, also making use of recent acquisitions in the study of genetics unveils the many traps hidden in the concept of "identity" History of jazz and Afro and makes a thorough and well-documented critique of so-called jazz American music at the "essentialism" - the very widespread American neoconservative theory, which wants jazz to be radically Florence, Pescara, and "black" - in favour of a new concept of continuity between cultures.
-Analysis at Siena Jazz.
+What Kind of Music Do You Call This lazz, blues, soul and the trap of color Stefano Zenni A book which calls into question the categories often linked to jazz and Afro-American music.
+"Black" music, "white jazz", coloured singers who possess the meaning Stefano Zenni is of "soul", swing as a natural aptitude of black Americans: what is the a musicologist of basis of expressions like these, often repeated uncritically by the public and by specialists of the sector?
+If we look more beyond the myth of "black music", the history of music and scientific research reveal a much more contradictory and complex reality.
+From one of the most serious and well-prepared Italian musicologists. a book which, also making use of recent acquisitions in the study of genetics unveils the many traps hidden in the concept of "identity" and makes a thorough and well-documented critique of so-called jazz American music at the "essentialism" - the very widespread American neoconservative theory, which wants jazz to be radically Florence, Pescara, and "black" - in favour of a new concept of continuity between cultures.
 THE AUTHOR international fame.
 He is the Chairman of the Italian Society of Afro-American Musicology (SidMA).
 He teaches History of jazz and Afro-Academies of Bologna.
-Analysis at Siena Jazz.
+Analysis at Siena lazz.
 He is the Artistic Director of the Turin Jazz Festival.
-He has published and edited important books on Louis Armstrong, Herbie Hancock, Miles Davis, Charles Mingus, and a popular History of Jazz published by Stampa Alternativa.
-He has been a presenter at Rai Radio 3 since 1998.
-Resonances < SERIES
+He has published and edited important books on Louis Armstrong.
+Herbie Hancock, Miles Davis, Charles Mingus, and a popular History of Jazz published by Stampa Alternativa, He has been a presenter at Rai Radio 3 since 1998.

 No So Standard Stories The adventures of 12 great songs from Broadway and jazz Luca Bragalini There are songs, often from Broadway musicals, that have profoundly influenced the collective imagination, crossing adventurously over the entire history of pop and jazz (and often films and advertising), donning new colors, styles and meanings each time, yet always remaining themselves.
 This book tells the story of twelve of these very famous songs, which have become part of the so-called "standards" of jazz: that is, songs of which most of the great jazz musicians have wanted to perform their own version.
 From "White Christmas" to "Georgia on My Mind", from the romantic "Someday My Prince Will Come" to "Every Time We Say Goodbye", not to mention the famous "Autumn Leaves", "My Favorite Things" and "Over the Rainbow".
 The book devotes to each song an easily read chapter, full of surprising stories, oddities and discoveries.
 The personality of the writers of the music industry is described, as well as the great jazz musicians and their idiosyncrasies.
 At the end of each chapter the author offers three very personal and appealing suggested recordings: the best versions of each "standard" song that have been recorded in the history of classical and contemporary jazz.
 The book is also enriched by a "bonus track", in the best tradition of jazz recordings the story of a splendid thirteenth song, which by historical chance, never managed to become a standard - along with an enthusiastic introduction by the great trumpet player Paolo Fresu.
-THE AUTHOR Luca Bragalini, musicologist and a professor of History and Analysis of Jazz at the Conservatory of L'Aquila is one of the most active populariser of Afro-American musical tradition.
-He discovered unpublished works of Duke Ellington, Chet Baker and Luciano Chailly, some of which he publically performed in world premiere.
+THE AUTHOR Luca Bragalini, musicologist and a professor of History and Analysis of lazz at the Conservatory of L'Aquila is one of the most active populariser of Afro-American musical tradition.
+He discovered unpublished works of Duke Ellington.
+Chet Baker and Luciano Chailly, some of which he publically performed in world premiere.
 As speaker, he gives lectures and conferences representing Italy in many international conventions (Chicago 2006 and London 2012).